stayallive/wp-sentry/README.md

 #### `WP_SENTRY_VERSION`

-Define a version of your site; by default the theme version will be used.
+Define a version of your site.
+By default the active theme version will be used or `unspecified` if theme version could not be resolved.

 This is used for tracking at which version of your site the error occurred.
 When combined with release tracking this is a very powerful feature.

 ```php
 define( 'WP_SENTRY_VERSION', 'v6.23.0' );